Irrelon/ige/tests/1.2-events/readme.md

-# Startup Demo
+# Events Demo
-This demo shows how to load a texture, ask the engine to tell us when all textures have loaded into memory, create a scene, viewport and a custom entity class that is defined in the gameClasses/Rotator.js class which we use to make a couple of fairy entities from.

-This demo is a client-side only demo.
-Load the index.html file.
+Tests the event system functionality and shows you how to register an event listener, emit an event and cancel an event listener.
+This is a console-based test and doesn't output any graphics to the screen.